Carbon: Organometallic compounds

-It is important to note that in the cases above, each of the bonds to carbon contain less than two formal electron pairs.
+In the cases above, each of the bonds to carbon contain less than two formal electron pairs.
 Thus, the formal electron count of these species does not exceed an octet.
 This makes them hypercoordinate but not hypervalent.
 Even in cases of alleged 10-C-5 species (that is, a carbon with five ligands and a formal electron count of ten), as reported by Akiba and co-workers, electronic structure calculations conclude that the electron population around carbon is still less than eight, as is true for other compounds featuring four-electron three-center bonding.

 History and etymology

 The English name carbon comes from the Latin carbo for coal and charcoal, whence also comes the French charbon, meaning charcoal.
-In German, Dutch and Danish, the names for carbon are Kohlenstoff, koolstof and kulstof respectively, all literally meaning coal-substance.
+In German, Dutch and Danish, the names for carbon are Kohlenstoff, koolstof, and kulstof respectively, all literally meaning coal-substance.

 Carbon was discovered in prehistory and was known in the forms of soot and charcoal to the earliest human civilizations.
-Diamonds were known probably as early as 2500 BCE in China, while carbon in the form of charcoal was made around Roman times by the same chemistry as it is today, by heating wood in a pyramid covered with clay to exclude air.
+Diamonds were known probably as early as 2500 BCE in China, while carbon in the form of charcoal was made by the same chemistry as it is today, by heating wood in a pyramid covered with clay to exclude air.